rollerozxa/voxelmanip.se/links.md

 - [Arcane Toaster](https://arcanetoaster.bandcamp.com) makes some banger music (both tracker and "regular" music).
 My favourite has got to be [Voxel Dreams](https://arcanetoaster.bandcamp.com/album/voxel-dreams). <img src="/assets/toaster.webp" align="bottom" width=24>

 ## Cool softwares
+Also see the [Uses](/uses/) page for more information about the software I use.

 - [Principia](https://principia-web.se)...
 Again!

 - [Minetest](https://www.minetest.net) is a FOSS voxel game engine.
 You might see me around there.